This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Cayenne Pepper Benefits Your Gut, Heart and More

 Many of us have used cayenne pepper to add a little spice to our meals, but did you know that it has the power to change your health?
-It has been used for both food and medicine for the last 9,000 years!
+In fact, it has been used for literally thousands of years due to the plethora of cayenne pepper benefits for the body.

 Cayenne pepper can stimulate your body’s circulation and reduce acidity.
 It’s a powerful, spicy little pepper that offers many health benefits.

 The fruit of the capsicum plant contains a chemical called capsaicin.
-Using capsaicin found in cayenne pepper for different health ailments is more common than ever.
+Using capsaicin found in cayenne pepper for different health issues is more common than ever.
 Find out why.

-Cayenne chili peppers (or Capsicum frutescens) belong to the genus Capsicum and come from a similar cultivar of Capsicum annuum.
+Cayenne chili peppers (Capsicum frutescens) belong to the genus Capsicum and come from a similar cultivar of Capsicum annuum.
 Capsicum is an herb, and the fruit of the capsicum plant is used to make medicine.

 Cayenne pepper is typically added to food in either its natural or powdered form, and some people use it as a cream or capsule in order to take advantage of its detoxifying properties.